ADA-research/Sparkle/README.md

 conda env create -f environment.yml
 ```

-The installation of the environment may take a few minutes depending on your internet connection.
+The installation of the environment may up to five minutes depending on your internet connection.
 Once the environment has been created it can be activated by:

 ```